mmikowski/powercss/README.md

 A significant problem with traditional CSS files - whether written by an expert or someone using {less} or Sass - is that they are **not** written at run-time.
-With static CSS, application controlled styling that is responsive to the user's environment is at best limited and at worst simply not possible.
+With static CSS, application controlled styling that is responsive to the user's environment is either limited or simply not possible.

 PowerCSS provides our application the tools to write and apply infinitely